 I adore pumpkin in all forms – pies, cakes, oven-roasted spice lattes, you name it!
 But honestly, nothing compares to a comforting bowl of pumpkin soup.
 And I love Halloween for this very reason – that there is so much pumpkin flesh and pulp lying around just asking to be used in some gorgeously orange dish.

 As the nights get longer and colder, this is a perfect way to keep warm – it tastes great out of a mug when you’re snuggled up on the sofa.
 It’s the epitome of ‘hygge’ – the spices are so homely and the coconut milk makes it so creamy, you’ll never want it to end.

 Pumpkin is a serious superfood – it’s incredibly nutritious, being rich in vitamin A, C and E and lots of antioxidants.
-And if that wasn’t enough to convince you, it’s one of those wonderful foods that can be eaten in both sweet and savory dishes.
-Sprinkle it with cinnamon or roast it with chili – this October it’s all about that orange ball of deliciousness!
+And if that wasn’t enough to convince you, it’s one of those wonderful foods that can be eaten in both sweet and savoury dishes.
+Sprinkle it with cinnamon or roast it with chilli – this October it’s all about that orange ball of deliciousness!

 - 1 medium onion, chopped